 There is no debating the value of workplace incentives.
 Harold Stolovich’s well-cited study, “Incentives, Motivation and Workplace Performance: Research and Best Practices,” concluded that “… properly constructed incentive programs can increase performance by as much as 44 percent.”

 This is only the icing on the cake.
-Incentives have been recognized to boost employee morale, promote teamwork, manage the talent pool, and increase productivity.
-However, as Forbes reported, it is not all sunshine and roses with workplace incentives.
+Employee incentives have been recognized to boost employee morale, promote teamwork, manage the talent pool, and increase productivity.
+However, as Forbes reported, it is not all sunshine and roses with staff incentives.
 Getting it wrong might trigger a Titanic-esque crash.
 On the other hand, getting it right leads to fascinating results, as you will soon find out.

 Conclusion